hashintel/hash/packages/hash/blocks/header/README.md

 - `src/index.js` - Entrypoint of the Block Component.
 The component needs to be the `default` export.
 - `src/webpack-dev-server.js` - Entrypoint for `webpack-dev-server`.
 This is only used for development and will not be included in the final bundle.
+- `variants.json` - Defines named presets of block properties to be presented as separate or at least related block-types to the end-user.
 - `src/index.html` - HTML for `webpack-dev-server`.
 This is only used for development and will not be included in the final bundle.

 ## Debugging